RIR360/development/journal/2025/october.md

 - Do the hardest thing for you now, it'll provide the best outcome.
 - Everything seems hard before you do it.
 - Be positive and think that you're doing fine, even you don't feel like.
+- Feeling is driven by emotion that is not logically true all the time.